nprabala/Songify/README.md

 # Jukebox
 An app for party playlists

+# Project Status

-## TBD
+## Infrastructure

-* Determine User Music Service.
-Likely Candidate: Spotify
+* User Music Service: Spotify
-* Determine Language Platform.
-Likely Candidates: iOS native (Swift), React Native
+* Language: iOS native (Swift 4)
-* Determine Communication Channel.
-Bluetooth or WiFi
+* Communication Channel: Bluetooth

-# Project Breakdown

-## Build Guest Side
+## Build Guest Side: (Unassigned)

-* Make an app that can read from user music service
+* Make an app that can read user profile from Spotify
-* Generate some kind of Preferences Object from user music library.
+* Extract top songs, artists, and genres from profile
+* Convert extracted items into some combination of Spotify API track features (ie, danceability) and explicit song/artist names.

+Nice To Have:

-* Optional: Allow users to select specific playlists to be scanned by the app.
+* Allow users to request specific songs for the queue.

-## Build Host Side
+## Build Host Side: (Unassigned)

+* Accomplish same work as guest side for Jukebox Host.
+* Match Preferencs to the user profile that generated them (beginning with host)
-* Compile Preference Objects into a single Preference Object.
+* Compile all Preferences into one seed.
-* Generate a Playlist from combined preference Object.
+* Generate a Playlist from seed using Spotify API.
-* Optional: Build the host side as part of the app.
+* Create remove button to remove a user and their Preferences from the collection.

+Nice To Have:

+* Make playlist features visible to and adjustable by host.

-## Build Host-Guest Communications
+## Build Host-Guest Communications: (Unassigned)

-* Hosts can poll for guests
+* Hosts are listening for guests.
-* Guests can send Preferences to Host
+* Guests can send Preferences to specific host.
+* Create leave button for guests to remove themselves from the collection on this Jukebox